JJHick95/log_regression-ds-west-082420/README.md

 '''type II errors, false negatives, are particularly dangerous.
 A false negative means a sample was predicted to be benign, when in fact it was malignant'''
 ```

-    'type II errors, false negatives, are particularly dangerous.  \nA false negative means a sample was predicted to be benign, when in fact it was malignant'

 To err on the side of caution, we can force our model to predict more conservitavely.